alexeygrigorev/mlwiki.org/index.php/Vector_Spaces.md

 ---
-title: "Vector Spaces"
 layout: default
 permalink: /index.php/Vector_Spaces
+tags:
+- linear-algebra
+- vector-spaces
+title: Vector Spaces
 ---

-# Vector Spaces

 ## Vector Spaces
 Suppose we have a set $V$ and elements $\mathbf v_1, ..., \mathbf v_i ... \in V$
 - we define ''addition'' on $V$ where we map any pair $\mathbf v_i, \mathbf v_j \in V$ to a value $\mathbf v_i + \mathbf v_j$